 This bug tracking template is different from other tools like Excel or Google Sheets.As stated earlier, this bug tracker is meant to be used by your entire company (not just the software development team).
 The goal is to get everyone to test out the new feature and report bugs right then and there in this template.
 Once the bug bash is complete, the product manager or tech lead can manage the bugs like a regular project management tool.

-in real-time.
+Share this template with everyone in your company (or whoever should be participating in the bug bash).
+Your team members can start reporting bugs in the page and see all the bugs being reported in in real-time.
 Your team members can add a screenshot to their bug report.
-Once the bug-bash is over (usually an hour), you can give a shoutout to the person in your company who reported the most bugs by looking at the
+Once the bug-bash is over (usually an hour), you can give a shoutout to the person in your company who reported the most bugs by looking at the page.

 👉 Get started with: bug tracking template